Heri-K/eportfolio/README.md

 	If so, prompts user for quantity and price to sell.
 If left blank or not parse-able, re-prompts user for input until valid.
 	Displays payment recieved and overall gain for the sold stock.
 Updates investement quantity,price and bookvalue.
 	If the investemnet with a given symbol DNE, or list is empty, throws an error.
+	If investement is fully sold (quantity == 0), remove it from the investement list, and adjust keys in HashMap accordingly.

 Testplan for update():
 	Loops through both investement lists, prompting user for input.
-If input is blank or is not parse-able, re-prompt until valid;
+If input is not parse-able, re-prompt until valid; If input is blank, leave investment's price as is.
 	Updates the price of the investement and displays the updated info.
 	If list is empty, throws an error.

 Testplan for getGain():
 	initializes a variable ouside the loops.
-	Loops through both lists, gettignthe info.
+	Loops through the list,  getting the info.
 Displays info.
 Calculates the gain for each individual investement, and displays it.
-Add said gain value4 to the variable outside the loop.
+Add said gain value to the variable outside the loop.
 	Once loops finish, displays overall gain for all investemetns.
 	If the lists are empty, shows gain of 0, and throws an error.